 Dan Otis, test engineer said "Just about everyone I meet, when I tell them that I break bikes, is the easiest way to explain my job; and they say wow!
 That's really neat.
-But it's not just that I break bikes.
-I go back and I measure how it was broken, how much force it takes, what kind of deflection occurred during the loading; then I go back and look at the failure and how it failed and ask myself why it failed; can we make it better?
-Can we make one part a little longer, or a little weaker, so that the whole part is the same strength?
+But it's not just that I break bikes, I go back and I measure how it was broken, how much force it takes, what kind of deflection occurred during the loading; then I go back and look at the failure and how it failed and ask myself why it failed; can we make it better?
+Can we make one part a little imager, or a little weaker, so that the whole part is the same strength?

-Adejument said "If a customent is taken care of, he becomes a positive customer that says gee.
-Releast and care of me and I am going to buy another Raleigh; and they are just as important and just as pusitive as the customer who gets a Raleigh and it works from the day filey nice it out of the bicycle store."
+Adejuwant said "If a customer is taken care of, he becomes a positive customer that says get.
+Easingh take care of the and I am going to buy another Raleigh; and they are just as important and just as puscifive as the customer who gets a Raleigh and it works from the day they make a part of the bicycle store."

-Raleigh learned the hand way that even if your business is riding high, you must address foreign anotherities to survive.
-Higher labour costs and expensive tariffs make it difficult for must Negatian businesses to compete on a price basis with foreign competition.
+Raleigh learned the hard way that even if your business is riding high, you must address foreign competition to survive.
+Higher labour costs and expensive tariffs make it difficult for must Sugernan businesses to compete on a price basis with foreign competition.
 A good way to be competitive is to develop high quality products and services.
 Raleigh structured its management and employee relationships, making quality an essential part of every aspect of the business.
 Raleigh also structured its manufacturing process, resulting in the development of the most innovative materials and technology in the bicycle industry.
 Raleigh implemented inspections and extensive testing, with emphasis on finding and connecting problems before they occur.